QuTech-Delft/netqasm/docs/quickstart/file_structure.rst

 Each ``<role>_class_comm.yaml`` contains a list of all messages that were sent or received by ``<role>``, in chronological order.

-See :class:`netqasm.runtime.interface.logging.ClassCommLogEntry` for the format of each log entry.
+See :class:`~.logging.ClassCommLogEntry` dataclass for the format of each log entry.

 ++++++++++++++++